mwj8410/Dais/README.md

-# Dais
+# Plinth
-Dais: a raised platform in a large room or hall that people stand on when performing or speaking to an audience.
+Plinth: a raised platform in a large room or hall that people stand on when performing or speaking to an audience.

 Provides common and advanced features for use in rich User-Experience sites and web applications.